Monday, 29 June 2020

 The organisation isn’t totally clear, though.
 Our sources cite Hecataeus on Africa too, and when they do, they sometimes cite the ‘Asia’ section, sometimes a Tour of Libya.
 And the citations show some vagueness about whether places in between the river Don and the Caucasus mountains belong in the ‘Europe’ or ‘Asia’ section.

 Some popular accounts bring up Anaximander as another 6th century writer who divided the landmass into ‘Asia’ and ‘Europe’.
-This one is bogus.
+This is bogus.
 Anaximander is supposed to have drawn up a schematic map of the known world (fr.
 12 A 6 Diels-Kranz), but there’s no indication he was in the business of naming continents.

 The closest we get in Greek sources to the original ‘Europe’ and ‘Asia’ as geographical terms is in two poems of the 7th and 6th centuries BCE.
 First: ‘Asia’ appears in Homer as a place in western Anatolia (Iliad 2.461).
 The line refers to the ‘Kaystrian river in the meadow of Asias’, or possibly ‘in an Asian meadow’.
 The Kaystros (modern Küçük Menderes) is a river in western Anatolia to the south of Izmir.
 In antiquity it had the city of Ephesus at its mouth.